Warm amber audio waveform visualization representing a distinctive voice signature

 Training is a separate right

 Using someone's face to render a poster is not the same as using it to train a model.
-DIAP enforces that distinction at the protocol level.
+TrustMark verifies that distinction at the protocol level.
 Always.

 Two layers of consent

-First: can this app even see you?
-Second: can this project use you?
+First: can this app even see the identity?
+Second: can this project use it?
 Visibility and usage are separate decisions.
 Both require explicit authorization.

 Every frame is auditable

-Receipts, watermarks, and provenance chains.
-If it was generated with your identity, there's a cryptographic trail back to the authorization that allowed it.
+Receipts, watermarks, and provenance.
+If it was generated with a registered identity, there's a verifiable trail back to the authorization that allowed it — visible to agents, studios, and talent.

 How it works, briefly

-Actors and writers register their identity modules — voice, face, expression, motion, scripts — in a secure vault.
-They set visibility policies per app: who can even see them, who can't.
+Identity modules — voice, face, expression, motion, scripts — are registered in a secure vault.
+Agents set visibility policies per app: who can even see the identity, who can't.
 That's Layer 1.

-When an app wants to use someone's identity for a project, it sends a license request.
+When a studio or app wants to use an identity for a project, it sends a license request.
 The request specifies exactly what: which rights, which campaign, which territory, how many renders, for how long.
-The identity owner (or their rep) approves or denies.
+The agent or authorized representative approves or denies.
 That's Layer 2.

-On approval, a short-lived, cryptographically bound token is issued.
+On approval, a short-lived, secure token is issued.
 The app can only do what the token allows.
 Every output gets a signed receipt and a watermark.
 Platforms downstream can verify: "Was this authorized?"
-The answer is cryptographic, not contractual.
+The answer is verifiable, not contractual.

 Scripts work the same way.
 A writer registers their screenplay.
 They control which apps can see it, which can generate summaries or breakdowns from it, and training is always a separate, explicit permission that is never implied.